vivekpokale21/f1bot/README.md

 * `+f1` : returns data about the upcoming Formula 1 session.
 * `+f2` : returns data about the upcoming Formula 2 session.
 * `+f3` : returns data about the upcoming Formula 3 session.
+* `+remind f1/f2/f3` : functions as a reminder, notifies the user of the upcoming race session by tagging their @username.

 * Example: